CLC Staff Members

 Chris O’Toole, Director of Adult Life Skills

 Chris O’Toole, M.S., BCBA, earned his Masters in Psychology from Capella University and is a Board Certified Behavior Analyst.
 Chris has been part of the Comprehensive Learning Center for over 10 years, working with learners at school, in their communities and in their homes.
 Chris has taught skills that have enabled adult learners to obtain paid employment and to volunteer in a variety of settings, becoming valued members of their communities.
-Currently serving as the Director of the Adult Life Skills Program, Chris continues to strive to make the lives of CLC's adult learners more independent and fulfilling.
+Currently serving as the Director of the Adult Life Skills Program (ALSP), Chris continues to strive to make the lives of CLC's adult learners more independent and fulfilling.

 There is a trainer assigned to oversee student programming in each module.
 Trainers are responsible for providing hands-on training in the delivery of skill acquisition and behavior support interventions.
 In addition, Trainers provide guidance to instructional staff in writing individualized programs, graphing and analyzing data, and oversee support provided across settings through our family consultation services.
 CLC Trainers have a minimum of 5 years’ experience working with individuals with autism providing services based on the principles of Applied Behavior Analysis.
 All Trainers are either pursing or hold a Master’s Degree in a special education related field as well as certification as a Board Certified Behavior Analyst.